Prizren, Kosova / Kosovo - Things to Do in Prizren

 Explore Prizren Fortress and Old Town

-Climb to the medieval Prizren Fortress (Kalaja) for panoramic views over the city and surrounding mountains, then wander through the atmospheric Old Town with its Ottoman-era architecture.
-The fortress dates back to the 6th century and offers insight into the city's strategic importance throughout history, while the Old Town's narrow cobblestone streets reveal beautiful mosques, traditional houses, and artisan workshops.
+Climb to the medieval Prizren Fortress (Kalaja) for breathtaking panoramic views over the city and surrounding mountains, then wander through the atmospheric cobblestone streets of the Ottoman old town.
+The fortress dates back to the 6th century and offers insight into the city's strategic importance throughout history, while the old town below features traditional architecture, artisan workshops, and charming cafes.

 Getting There